 The conference will allow the dissemination and discussion of cutting edge research in water process engineering, sustainability and energy efficiency.
-The scope will include theoretical and applied research, technological and industrial development.
-Participants will include leading academic researchers, scientists and engineers from water processing and associated industries as well as representatives of government organizations, international agencies and aid organizations.
+The scope will include theoretical and applied research, and technological and industrial development.
+Participants will include leading academic researchers, scientists and engineers from water processing and associated industries as well as representatives of government organisations, international agencies and aid organisations.

 - Emerging sustainable technologies for potable and waste water treatment.